stephaniele/TipCalculator/README.md

 The following **required** functionality is complete:

-* [x] User sees an app icon on the home screen and a styled launch screen.
-* [x] User can view and scroll through a list of movies now playing in theaters.
-* [x] User can view the movie posters in each row.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
+* [x] Settings page to change the default tip percentage.
+* [x] UI animations
-* [x] User can view the app on various device sizes and orientations.
+* [x] Remembering the bill amount across app restarts (if <10mins)
+* [x] Using locale-specific currency and currency thousands separators.
+* [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
+This way the user doesn't have to tap anywhere to use this app.
+Just launch the app and start typing.
-* [x] Run your app on a real device.
+* [x] Split amount between a certain number of people

 The following **additional** features are implemented: